meiamsome/graphql-auto-requester-datasource/README.md

 ###  Using An executable Schema

-If you wish to use an executable Schema, you can set the `executableSchema` property in the constructor
+If you wish to use an executable schema, you can set the `executableSchema` property in the constructor:
 ```js
 class ExecutableSchemaGraphQLService extends GraphQLAutoRequesterDataSource {
   constructor() {